 Download the complaint resolution agreement form (PDF 926kb)

 The advocate will be in regular contact with the consumer throughout the resolution process.
-If your initial response does not satisfy the consumer and they decide they want further action, you will receive further formal communication from the consumer, and/or advocate, about what steps could be taken to achieve resolution.
+If your initial response does not satisfy the consumer and they decide they want further action, you will receive formal communication from the consumer, and/or advocate, about what steps could be taken to achieve resolution.

 Referral to HDC